 |Corey Seemiller, Speaker & Professor||Generation Z Goes to College||Instant access to news, ongoing contact with peers, and growing up post 911 has shaped the lives of students today, known as Generation Z. How have life and world experiences shaped the perspectives of Generation Z students?
 What trends are on the horizon for these students, families and advisors, as they prepare for college?
 Corey Seemiller talks about her research on Generation Z, what sets this generation apart, and what that means for the future.||Tues.
 February 20|

 |Rich Feller, Professor & Career Specialist||Is it Your Genes or Passion?
 Uncovering “Best Fit” to Tell Your Career Story||Dr Feller is a trend setter in career education.
 While promoting interest assessments (20M users of his Career Decision Making System) Rich Feller says, “interest-only assessment is now a social justice issue”.
 Reducing “exposure bias”, natural and stable aptitudes, and storytelling is disruption career advising.
 His aptitude research with www.youscience.com and gamification and storytelling with www.onelifetools.com is helping students discover their “hidden gems”, to find their VOICE to tell a better story, and self-advocate.
 He’ll show why “do what you love and the money will follow” is suspect!
 Richard Bolles, author of What Color is Your Parachute called Rich “a world class professor”.||Tues.
 January 30|

 10 am PST/1 pm EST

-View Previous Professional Development Webinars
+View Previous Professional Development Offerings

 DON’T MISS OUT!
 SIGN UP FOR OUR MAILING LIST.